Edit Blog Post

 On Sunday afternoon we joined the locals (and hoards of Guatemalan day trippers) in watching a five-a-side tournament (the Red Sparrows would have walked it) literally on the lake side - the ball(s) probably thought it was a water polo competition.
 Whilst mingling and wandering among the revellers we crossed a dry riverbed and came across a most entrepreneurial young man who had constructed his own fairground side-shows, essentially from flotsam.
-I paid my 2Q and tried the "knock the stack of cans down with a semi-hemispherical ball" challenge but, not surprisingly, was defeated by the less than flat playing field.
+I paid my 2Q and tried the "knock the stack of cans down with an almost spherical ball" challenge but, not surprisingly, was defeated by the less than flat playing field.
 Another man sat before a set of bathroom scales.
 Ali hopped on and, for her 1Q, discovered - if they were remotely accurate - that she seriously needs to add a few pounds: breakfast egg consumption was immediately upped to three each and lunch was added to the daily menu.

 Then one day in waltzed an Argentinian couple - artisanal jewelry makers - who, the cheek of it, liked to cook.
 This was most inconvenient.
-Their names are Pablo and Mirella and by day two we
+Their names are Pablo and Mirella and by day two

-were firm friends and took to alternating in cooking our joint meals.
-Pablo's understated "chicken and rice", lying somewhere between risotto and biryani was dynamite.
+we were firm friends and took to alternating in cooking our joint meals.
+Pablo's understated "chicken and rice", lying somewhere between risotto and biryani, was dynamite.
 It also materialised that they are rather fine dancers, not of tango, but the northern dance zamba.
 Samba?
 No, zamba.
 Our blank expressions initiated a clearing of furniture and a demonstration of the sexy yet restrained courtship dance that had elements of both a medieval court and a loved-up bull fight.
 They were later to perform another variant complete with "the pink cape".
 Ali cried.

 Eventually we did migrate across the water to San Pedro where we'd be sharing an Air-B&B with our German chums Lutz and Caro whom we'd met in Tulum, Mexico.
 And a charming, sleepy, back alleyway located apartment it was.
 They were here for two weeks of Spanish classes, whilst we'd merely continue our chilling.